Infected Mushroom: 1996–2004: First four studio albums

 Their 2000 album, Classical Mushroom, contained "Bust a Move".
-The album is commonly referred to as one of the group's best efforts, one in which they continued their sonic evolution, and it remains one of the best-known albums in the genre.
+The album is commonly referred to as one of the group's best efforts, one in which they continued their sonic evolution.

 The duo's 2001 B.P.
 Empire is notable for the musical epic "Dancing with Kadafi", which segues numerous styles of music, most notably through middle-eastern style melodies and a classical break which showcases Erez and Amit's piano skills.
 The name "Dancing with Kadafi" may be a reference to Erez's cat, who was named Kadafi.

 Converting Vegetarians (2003), was a two-disc set.
 The 'Trance Side' disc contained trance-like dancefloor material comparable to their earlier work, while the disc entitled 'The Other Side' contained genre-bending experimental music.
 'The Other Side' included Duvdev's vocal debut on the title track, the down-tempo "Elation Station", and the electro-pop tracks "Blink" and "Illuminaughty".

 2004–2007: IM the Supervisor and increasing popularity

 The 2004 release of IM The Supervisor, continued to mix psytrance with other musical genres and became Infected Mushroom's best-selling album to date.
 It was psychedelic in a way that dance music rarely had been prior to its release.
 Certain parts of IM The Supervisor, most notably the gamelan-like noises, cut-up samples, and the old-school sequencer throb of "Bombat," were lauded as innovative at the time.

+Guitarists Thomas Cunningham and Erez Netz joined the group in 2004, the same year as the band relocated from their Haifa base to a studio in Los Angeles, California.
+Brazilian percussionist Rogério Jardim was recruited later on, in 2007.

 Infected Mushroom rose to #9 in the influential DJmag Top 100 DJs poll and were the highest placed psytrance DJs in the category's 2007 debut appearance, a reflection of the role the group had played in the genre's increased worldwide popularity.

 2007–2012: Vicious Delicious and Legend of the Black Shawarma

 Vicious Delicious, considered by some as their most diverse musical effort up until that point, was released in 2007.
 The album includes "Becoming Insane"—a Spanish-guitar-led track containing Spanish lyrics—a collaboration with Gil Cerezo of the Mexican band Kinky, and the hip hop-influenced "Artillery" featuring rappers Swollen Members.
 The overall album features more guest vocalists than previous albums, as well as live guitars and drums.

 Legend of the Black Shawarma was released in 2009.
 It includes a remix of The Doors song "Riders on the Storm", and continues the stylistic variety and use of guest vocalists.
 The album title refers to an Australian who wanted to go to sea in a shark-proof cage and was told that he would seem like "black shawarma", a West Asian delicacy, to the sharks.
-The success of Legend of the Black Shawarma led to a three-year tour.